photoprism/photoprism-docs/docs/contribute.md

     * Sign the [CLA](https://cla-assistant.io/photoprism/photoprism).
     * Have test cases for the new code.
 If you have questions about how to do this, please ask in your pull request.
     * Run `go fmt`.
-    * Add documentation if you are adding new features or changing functionality.
-The docs site lives at `docs.photoprism.org`.
+    * Add [documentation](https://github.com/photoprism/photoprism-docs) if you are adding new features or changing functionality.
+It is hosted on [docs.photoprism.org](https://docs.photoprism.org/en/latest/) and automatically updates whenever changes are pushed to the repository.
-    * Follow the **Git Commit Message Guidelines** below.
+    * Follow the Commit Message Guidelines below.

-### Git Commit Message Guidelines
+### Commit Message Guidelines

 If your commit references one or more GitHub issues, always end your commit message body with *See #1234* or *Fixes #1234*.
 Replace *1234* with the GitHub issue ID.
 The last example will close the issue when the commit is merged into *master*.

 Please use a short and descriptive branch name, e.g. **NOT** "patch-1".
 It's very common but creates a naming conflict each time when a submission is pulled for a review.

-###  Fetching the Sources From GitHub
+###  Development Environment

-Is is easiest to build PhotoPrism inside the Docker container.
+Is is easiest to build the application inside the Docker container.
 See [Developer Guide](https://github.com/photoprism/photoprism/wiki).

 ## Donations